napalm-automation/napalm/docs/development/testing_framework.rst

 1. Same tests across all vendors.
 Tests defined in ``napalm_base/test/getters.py`` are shared across all drivers.
 2. Multiple test cases per test.
-3. Target of the test can be configured with enviromental variables.
+3. Target of the test can be configured with environmental variables.
 4. Expected output is compared against the actual output of the test result.
 5. NotImplemented methods are skipped automatically.